Baitoa: Traditional Genealogy

 As per oral history, one of the "founding fathers" of Baitoa was Julian Perez (h.
 1780-), the son of Manuel Perez.
 His mother's name is unknown.
 Julian Perez was married to Baltazara Núñez Fernández in the 1820s.

 Genetic Genealogy

-Similar to the multiethnic profiles of many other Dominicans, natives of Baitoa present with a mixture of European, African, and Native American DNA based on genetic genealogical evidence, although their ethnic background is strongly biased toward Western European origins.
-This fits the general ancestral pattern in the Cibao valley region of the Dominican Republic, which is characterized by high percentages of Spanish ancestry, followed by West African ancestry and then Native American ancestry.
+Similar to the multiethnic profiles of many other Dominicans, natives of Baitoa are mostly of European, Native American, and African DNA, based on genetic genealogical evidence, although their ethnic ancestral background is strongly dominated by Western European origins (Spanish, French, etc).
+There is a strong presence of White or European-descended Dominicans.
+This fits the general ancestral pattern in the Cibao valley region of the Dominican Republic, which is characterized by high percentages of Spanish ancestry and broader European ancestry, followed by Native American ancestry and then African ancestry.
 These observations are based on DNA testing results from the genealogical testing site, 23andMe.